Cool mountain peaks and even ‘cooler’ cities, Canada offers a world of experiences. Find out more about our holidays to Canada here

 Tourism is also a mainstay, with the rugged Atlantic coastline adding to the area’s natural beauty.

 The weather is notoriously changeable, though, with one verse of the provincial anthem “Ode to Newfoundland” starting: When blinding storm gusts fret thy shore / And wild waves lash thy strand.

 In fairness, another verse refers to the glories of summer.
 However, it is a place where four seasons can be expected in one day, so dress accordingly.

 Renting a car is the best way to explore what is a surprisingly large province.
 In St John’s, there is a tourist bus in the summer months that operates on a cheap daily rate and stops hourly at most major attractions.
 It also meets cruise ships.
 The intra-provincial ferry system operates car and/or passenger ferries throughout the province.

 Want a big, bold adventure?
-Join us for an adventure across the pond… Find out more here
+Join us for an ocean cruise voyage across the pond… Find out more here

 L'Anse aux Meadows